DUDE0407/ENGR010GP-PSAMP/README.md

 - Reference `power_analysis_results.ipynb` for an annotated, executable walkthrough of the full workflow (data loading, aggregation, diagnostics, and visual exports).

 ## Using the Dashboard Application
+# → Instructions for launching and navigating the interactive Pygame dashboard.
 - Launch with `python main.py` (requires `pygame`).
 - Behaviour:
 	- Metrics in the left panel refresh directly from the CSV file; press `R` or click `Reload Data` to re-fetch.